 How fast your website loads can separate success and failure.
-In fact, for higher SEO rankings, faster loading websites are a must.
+In fact, for, faster loading websites are a must.

 Other factors that come with a fast loading website are the following:

 - Higher Conversion Rates

 - Better Overall User Experience

 As you can see, it is in your company’s best interest to ensure your website is optimized for fast loading.